-Sikeston Board of Municipal Utilities Sikeston Power Station Initial Hazard Potential Classification Assessment Federal CCR Rule Record Document for Compliance with

-40 CFR 257.107(f)(4)
+Sikeston Board of Municipal Utilities Sikeston Power Station Initial Hazard Potential Classification Assessment Federal CCR Rule Record Document for Compliance with 40 CFR 257.107(f)(4)

-On behalf of the Sikeston Board of Municipal Utilities, Sikeston Power Station (SPS), GREDELL Engineering Resources, Inc., conducted an initial hazard potential classification assessment for the Fly Ash Pond, a coal combustion residual (CCR) surface impoundment.
+On behalf of the Sikeston Board of Municipal Utilities, Sikeston Power Station (SPS), GREDELL Engineering Resources, Inc. conducted an initial hazard potential classification assessment for SPS' Bottom Ash Pond, a coal combustion residual (CCR) surface impoundment.
 An initial hazard potential classification assessment is required by the United States Code of Federal Regulations, Chapter 40, and Part 257 - Criteria for Classification of Solid Waste Disposal Facilities and Practices, Subpart D - Standards for the Disposal of Coal Combustion Residuals in Landfills and Surface Impoundments (the Federal CCR Rule - Section 73(a)(2)).
 The preamble to the Federal CCR Rule references the Federal Guidelines for Dam Safety: Hazard Potential Classification System for Dams (FEMA, April 2004) to define low, significant, and high hazard potential for CCR surface impoundment berms.
 The federal guidelines evaluate the consequences of a potential failure, not the likelihood of a failure.
+This primarily effects the flood event required to be used for the Inflow Flood Control System evaluation.
 Excerpts from the Federal CCR Rule and the Federal Guidelines for Dam Safety: Hazard Potential Classification System for Dams (FEMA, April 2004) are included below.